-Mark Ferguson (liaison to School Board, non-voting member)
+Frank Shipman (liaison to School Board, non-voting member)

-Timothy D. Charlesworth has practiced law for over 30 years, and has been with Fitzpatrick Lentz & Bubba since the firm’s inception.
+Timothy Charlesworth has practiced law for over 30 years, and has been with Fitzpatrick Lentz & Bubba since the firm’s inception.
 Currently, he is a Shareholder in the firm’s Corporate, Business and Banking Group.
 Mr. Charlesworth is also an instructor at DeSales University in the field of International Business Law, and, since 2014 has regularly taught Masters of International Business Administration classes at the ESDES School of Management, which is part of the Catholic University of Lyon (France).

 He is the President of the World Trade Club of the Lehigh Valley and is involved in many other community, business and legal organizations.

 He is a graduate of the University of Pennsylvania (B.A.
 1982) and American University’s Washington College of Law (J.D.
 1985).
 Mr. Charlesworth is admitted to practice before all courts in Pennsylvania, as well as the U.S. Supreme Court, U.S. Court of International Trade and other federal courts.

 As a Relationship Strategist for PNC Private Bank, Elise Hill is committed to understanding the needs of her clients, developing plans for their financial aspirations, and implementing strategies to achieve success.

 Elise has been working with dynamic teams for over a decade in the financial services industry and recognizes the value of diversity and inclusion.
 As a board member for the Greater Lehigh Valley Women Business Council, Elise supports women-in-business and advocates for female financial decision makers.
 Elise strongly believes in the importance of empowering, recognizing, and inspiring women to achieve their professional and personal goals.